Vacation Vocabulary in Spanish: 71 Words and Phrases for Year-Round Fun

 42. la habitación individual / la habitación doble (the single/double/twin room)

 You can also choose the type of bed you want:

 la cama de matrimonio / la cama doble (the double/queen bed)

 43. el secador de pelo (the hairdryer)

 ¿Hay secador de pelo en el cuarto de baño?
 (Is there a hairdryer in the bathroom?)

 45. la ciudad (the city)

-46. el casco antiguo (the old town, the historical center)
+46. el casco antiguo (the old town, the historic center)

-Remember that many cities do not allow cars into their historical centers.
+Remember that many cities do not allow cars into their historic centers.
 Look for any Calle Peatonal (Pedestrian Street) sign, just in case!

 Spanish Vacation Verbs